OBOAcademy/obook/docs/lesson/pull-requests.md

 <a name="update"></a>
 ## How to update from master

-1. In GitHub Dekstop, navigate to your branch.
+1. In GitHub Desktop, navigate to your branch.
 1. In the top file menu, select Branch -> Update from master.

 <a name="conflict"></a>
 ## Resolve conflicts on branch